-The Correlation of US Bonds Yields to USDCHF
+The Correlation Between US Bonds Yields and USDCHF

 Correlation Between USDJPY and Stock Indices

-Historically, the American indices (S&P 500, DJIA, NASDAQ) are trading in the same direction with USD/JPY (the American Dollar against the Japanese Yen).
+Historically, the American indices (S&P 500, DJIA, NASDAQ) tend to move in the same direction as USD/JPY (the U.S. Dollar against the Japanese Yen).

-In general, a correlation between two variables expresses an average relationship that is backed with historical data.
-The correlation coefficient receives values between -1.0 and +1.0, and that means:
+In general, correlation between two variables expresses an average relationship supported by historical data.
+The correlation coefficient ranges from -1.0 to +1.0, where:

-By comparing USDX (US Dollar Index) against Dow Jones industrial in the past 20 years we get a correlation coefficient around +0.35.
-That positive relation (+) means that the US Dollar and DJIA move generally in the same direction.
-On the other hand, as the correlation coefficient is only 0.35, only 35% of all DJIA movements are linked to the US Dollar movements.
+Comparing the USDX (U.S. Dollar Index) against the Dow Jones Industrial Average over the past 20 years yields a correlation coefficient of approximately +0.35.
+This positive value means that the U.S. Dollar and DJIA generally move in the same direction.
+However, since the coefficient is only 0.35, just 35% of DJIA movements are linked to movements in the U.S. Dollar.

-As the demand for American stocks increases the demand for US Dollars increases too, as US Dollars are needed in order US stocks to be purchased.
-Below we are going to see why the Forex pair USDJPY is more correlated to US equities than any other pair.
+As demand for American stocks rises, demand for U.S. Dollars increases as well, because dollars are required to purchase U.S. stocks.
+Below, we will explore why the Forex pair USD/JPY is more closely correlated with U.S. equities than any other currency pair.

 Crude Oil and Forex Market Correlation (USDCAD, CADJPY, USDRUB, USDNOK)

-One of the most important Forex and commodity correlations exist between USDCAD and Crude Oil.
+One of the most important Forex and commodity correlations exists between USD/CAD and crude oil.

-The correlation between the Canadian dollar vs US dollar and the oil price is very high.
-Historically, there is a 0.75-0.80 positive correlation between CADUSD and oil prices.
+The correlation between the Canadian dollar versus the U.S. dollar and oil prices is very strong.
+Historically, there has been a positive correlation of about 0.75 to 0.80 between USD/CAD and oil prices.

-There are also other Crude Oil and Forex correlations including USDRUB (USD vs Russian Ruble), USDNOK (USD vs Norwegian Krone), and CADJPY (Candian Dollar vs Japanese Yen).
+There are also other crude oil and Forex correlations, including USD/RUB (U.S. Dollar vs. Russian Ruble), USD/NOK (U.S. Dollar vs. Norwegian Krone), and CAD/JPY (Canadian Dollar vs. Japanese Yen).

-Explaining the Negative Correlation between USD and Crude Oil
+🛢️ Explaining the Negative Correlation Between the U.S. Dollar and Crude Oil

-All commodities are priced in US Dollars, and consequently, there is a negative correlation between the US Dollar and Commodity Prices.
+All commodities are priced in U.S. Dollars; therefore, there is generally a negative correlation between the U.S. Dollar and commodity prices.

-If the Demand and the Supply for a particular commodity are stable (for example Crude) and the US Dollar appreciates 10%, then the price of this commodity appreciates also 10%.
-But as there is no additional demand to support this new price level the price of the commodity falls to find a new equilibrium between demand and supply.
-That means the commodity prices move always in the opposite direction to the US Dollar.
+If demand and supply for a particular commodity (such as crude oil) remain stable and the U.S. Dollar appreciates by 10%, then the commodity price also appears to rise by 10% in dollar terms.
+However, because there is no additional demand to support this higher price, the commodity price will eventually fall to reach a new equilibrium between demand and supply.
+This means commodity prices tend to move in the opposite direction to the U.S. Dollar.

 AUDUSD and Gold Price Correlation